 We also see an Accredited Senior Appraisal for business valuations (ASA) for time to time.

-Hourly rates and billing practices of forensic accountants in Orange County
+Hourly rates and billing practices of forensic accountants in California

 The bigger firms also tier their hourly rates depending on who is doing the work.
 A senior forensic accountant may charge hundreds of dollars per hour more than a junior one.
 In some forensic accounting firms the majority of the work is done by the juniors and overseen by the seniors.